feathersjs/docs/getting-started/scaffolding.md

 Next, enter in a short description of your app.

-Next, you can now choose which providers you want to support.
+You're now presented with the option to choose which providers you want to support.
 Since we're setting up a real-time REST API we'll go with the default REST and Socket.io.
 So just hit enter.
-You can learn more about Feathers providers in [Providers chapter](../../real-time/readme.md).
+You can learn more about Feathers providers in the [Providers chapter](../../real-time/readme.md).

 Next we'll be prompted to support [CORs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 This basically allows your client to connect to the server from wherever.
 You can whitelist specific domains but again, just hit enter for now.